scientific-python/devstats/devstats/reports/pull_requests/pr_lifetime.md

 The following plot shows the "survival" of PRs over time.
 That means, the plot shows how many PRs are open for at least these many days.
-This is seperated into PRs that are merged and those that are still open (closed but unmerged PRs are not included currently).
+This is separated into PRs that are merged and those that are still open (closed but unmerged PRs are not included currently).

 ```{code-cell} ipython3